stanfordnlp/CoreNLP/_pages/other-languages.md

 ### Scala

+* [CoreNLP wrapper for Spark v0.1](https://github.com/databricks/spark-corenlp) by Xiangrui Meng of Databricks.

 * [Scala API for CoreNLP](https://github.com/sistanlp/processors) by Mihai Surdeanu, one of the original developers of the CoreNLP package.

 ### Thrift server